New York City: Demographics

 New York City is the most populous city in the United States, with 8,804,190 residents as of the 2020 census, its highest decennial count ever, incorporating more immigration into the city than outmigration since the 2010 census.
 More than twice as many people live in New York City as in Los Angeles, the second largest American city.
 The city's population in 2020 was 35.9% White, 22.7% Black, 14.6% Asian, 10.5% Mixed, 0.7% Native American and 0.1% Pacific Islander; 28.4% identified themselves as Hispanic or Latino.

 Between 2010 and 2020, New York City's population grew by 629,000 residents, more than the total growth of the next four largest American cities (Los Angeles, Chicago, Houston, and Phoenix) combined.
 The city's population density of 27744.1 PD/sqmi makes it the densest of any American municipality with a population above 100,000.
 Manhattan's population density is 70450.8 PD/sqmi, the highest of any county in the United States.

 Based on data from the 2020 census, New York City comprised about 43.6% of the state's population of 20,202,320, and about 39% of the population of the New York metropolitan area.
 The majority of New York City residents in 2020 (5,141,539 or 58.4%) were living in Brooklyn or Queens, the two boroughs on Long Island.
 An estimated 800 languages are spoken in New York, and the New York City metropolitan statistical area has the largest foreign-born population of any metropolitan region in the world.
 The New York region continues to be by far the leading metropolitan gateway for legal immigrants admitted into the United States, substantially exceeding the combined totals of Los Angeles and Miami.
 Nearly seven times as many young professionals applied for jobs in New York City in 2023 as compared to 2019, making New York the most popular destination for recent college graduates.

+The New York metropolitan area became the world's largest urban area in 1925, surpassing London.
+The metropolitan area surpassed 10 million in the early 1930s, becoming the first megacity.
+In 1955, it was surpassed by the Greater Tokyo Area.